-Loss per Share
+Net Loss per Share

 Basic net loss per share is computed by dividing net loss by the weighted average number of common shares outstanding during the period.
-Diluted earnings per share are computed using the weighted average number of common shares and, if dilutive, potential common shares outstanding during the period.
+Diluted earnings per share is computed using the weighted average number of common shares and, if dilutive, potential common shares outstanding during the period.
 Potential common shares consist of the incremental common shares issuable upon the exercise of stock options and warrants (using the treasury stock method).
-The computation of diluted net loss per share for the years ended December 31, 2021 and 2020 excludes potentially dilutive securities.
-The computations of net loss per share for each year presented is the same for both basic and fully diluted.
+The computation of net loss per share for each of the years ended December 31, 2022 and 2021 is the same for both basic and fully diluted.